 Cradle Roll — As a way to help parents share their faith with their children, families with newborns through age three are included in mailings with age appropriate materials to help nurture faith at home.

 SALSA Bible – Come and explore the wonders of God’s Word as we “SALSA” through the bible!
 Third grade families will get an official invitation, but all are welcome to join the SALSA exploration team.
-This adult and child experience will be held in the Fellowship Hall on Sunday, September 24th, from 9:15-10:15 a.m.
+This adult and child experience will be held in the Fellowship Hall on Sunday, September 23rd, from 9:15-10:15 a.m.
 OR 10:30-11:30 a.m.
-Then, during the Sunday School opening on October 1st, at 9:15 a.m., we will SALSA and celebrate with the families as they present their children with their very own “grownup” Bible.
+Then, during the Sunday School opening on September 30th, at 9:15 a.m., we will SALSA and celebrate with the families as they present their children with their very own “grownup” Bible.

 Sunday School — Sunday School is offered for three-year olds through 5th grade and adults during the education hour of 9:15-10:15 a.m.
-In 2017-18, Sunday School will kick off on Rally Day, September 10th, at 9:30 a.m. with the opening in the Sanctuary, and registration in the entryway.
-The first full day of Sunday School will be on September 17th at 9:15 a.m. as we continue our exploration of God’s love for all humanity, as shown through Jesus Christ.
+In 2018-19, Sunday School registration will be held on Rally Day, September 9th, at 9:30 a.m. in the entryway.
+The first full day of Sunday School will be on September 16th at 9:15 a.m. as we continue our exploration of God’s love for all humanity, as shown through Jesus Christ.

-The Sunday School invites the congregation to join us as we learn about Martin Luther and the Reformation on Sunday, October 15th, and about Lent and Holy Week on March 18th.
+The Sunday School invites the congregation to join us as we learn about Lent and Holy Week on April 7th.
 All are invited to experience hands-on learning and sharing.
 Join us in the Fellowship Hall following our Sunday School opening at 9:15.
 This is a special time to be together as an extended church family and grow together in faith.

-Unless otherwise noted, there will be no Sunday School on the following dates: Thanksgiving Break, November 26th; Christmas Break, December 24th and 31st; the Sunday School sponsored Fat Sunday Pancake Breakfast, February 11th; Palm Sunday, March 25th; and Easter Sunday, April 21st; and Mother’s Day, May 12th.
+Unless otherwise noted, there will be no Sunday School on the following dates: Thanksgiving Break, November 25th; Christmas Break, December 23rd and 30th; the Sunday School sponsored Fat Sunday Pancake Breakfast, March 3rd; Palm Sunday, April 14th; Easter Sunday, April 21st; and Mother’s Day, May 12th.

-Our first session is Tuesday, September 12th, from 6-8 p.m.
+Our first session is Tuesday, September 11th, from 6-7:30 p.m.
 We ask that families or a significant adult join with their student(s) for the entire first session.
 Continuing this year is AoB Unplugged, where the congregation is invited to join in the AoB sessions.
-AoB Unplugged is held on the third Tuesday of each AoB month.
+AoB Unplugged is typically held on the third Tuesday of each AoB month.
 Watch for further info details on the website, bulletins, and in the newsletter.

-As a continuation of this three-year faith journey, Mount Olive’s ninth grade students are invited to affirm their baptism at the 10:45 a.m. worship service on Reformation Sunday, October 29th, along with a retreat on Saturday, October 21st, from 4-8 p.m., for the ninth grade students and their families.
+As a continuation of this three-year faith journey, Mount Olive’s ninth grade students are invited to affirm their baptism at the 10:45 a.m. worship service on Reformation Sunday, October 28th, along with a retreat and dinner with their families during the month of October.

-This year’s Adult Education will discuss the following areas:
+This year’s Adult Education will discuss the following:

 Everyone is welcome!
 No experience is necessary!
 These studies are conducted throughout the year on Sunday mornings.
-Unless otherwise noted, there will be no Sunday Adult Education on the following dates: Thanksgiving Break, November 26th; Christmas Break, December 24th and 31st; the Fat Sunday Pancake Breakfast, February 11th; Palm Sunday, March 25th; and Easter Sunday, April 21st; and Mother’s Day, May 12th.
+Unless otherwise noted, there will be no Sunday Adult Education on the following dates: Thanksgiving Break, November 25th; Christmas Break, December 23rd and 30th; the Fat Sunday Pancake Breakfast, March 3rd; Palm Sunday, April 14th; Easter Sunday, April 21st; and Mother’s Day, May 12th.